powerboat9/bombadillo/README.md

 Support for the following protocols is also available via integration with 3rd party applications:
 * telnet
-    * Links are opened in a telnet application run as a subprocess
+    * Links are opened in a telnet application run as a subprocess.
 * http/https
-    * Web support is opt-in (turned off by default)
+    * Web support is opt-in (turned off by default).
-    * Links can be opened in a user's default web browser when in a graphical environment
+    * Links can be opened in a user's default web browser when in a graphical environment.
     * Web pages can be rendered directly in Bombadillo if [Lynx](https://lynx.invisible-island.net/) is installed on the system to handle the document parsing.

 ## Getting Started